pip-services/pip-services-docs/content/en/getting_started/recipes/prometheus/_index.md

 #### timestamp

 This method records a given timestamp.
-Its syntax is:

-__timestamp(name: str, value: datetime.datetime)__

-where name is the name of the counter and value is the given timestamp.
+Its syntax is: **timestamp(name: string, value: DateTime)** where name is the name of the counter and value is the given timestamp.

 In the example below, we use this command to create a metric that measures the difference between the current time and a base time.